virtual-labs/ph3-exp-template/experiment/README.md

 },
 ```

-**Difficulty**[OPTIONAL]
+### 4.4 Levels
-Adds an ability to filter questions based on difficulty, if no difficulty is mentioned by default the question is assumed to be Begginer level.
+Adds an ability to filter questions based on difficulty levels.
+This is mandatory and has to be mentioned for each question.
 The three available difficulty levels are:
 ```
 ['beginner', 'intermediate', 'advanced']